Our leather walking boots (or hiking boots if you prefer) need maintenance so we can enjoy them better and for as much time as possible.

 Salt corrodes materials and water allows it to get deep into materials.

-How to waterproof leather walking boots?
+How to waterproof your boots?

 If you plan to waterproof your boots, do it while they are still wet (but not soaked).
 Most good boots are waterproof so you really don’t need to add extra coating.
 However, when you notice that water drops don’t roll away from the boots surface, but sink in then it is time for that waterproof coating.